-Cisco and Microsoft have long been competitors in the enterprise collaboration space -- first in instant messaging...
+Cisco and Microsoft have long been competitors in the enterprise collaboration space -- first in instant messaging,...

-When analyzing Webex Teams vs. Microsoft Teams, both team collaboration apps offer persistent messaging in channels or virtual rooms.
+When analyzing Webex Teams vs. Microsoft Teams, both team collaboration tools offer persistent messaging in channels or virtual rooms.
 Both offer the ability to escalate a chat-based conversation to a conference call, with or without video, and integrate team spaces with a variety of third-party apps.

 Webex Teams vs. Microsoft Teams: The differences

 As much as the apps are similar, they also have significant differences in the following areas:

 Collaboration and productivity.
 As noted, both Teams applications offer persistent chat, third-party application integrations and the ability to escalate text-based chats to rich voice, video and screen sharing-enabled meetings.
 Cisco goes a step further on the hardware side by integrating its Webex Board touchscreen device with Webex Teams, enabling team members to use the board as a video conferencing endpoint, as well, for ideation.